JulioJu/medicalCentre/README.md

         * [attr.required] gives "required"
 * Fields could be cached in SessionStorage.
 Do not use SessionStorage to cache sensitive datas like passwords (be careful).
+* Subtyping is better than generecity.
+Contrary to C#, we can't initialize a Generic Type in TypeScript or Java, otherwise we could delete constroctors of children class like in `patient-form.dynamic-form.component.ts`.
+    Genericity declared like `abstract class myCl <T extends IAbstract>` add nothing (furthermore I've seen some false positive with `tsc`).